arpcard/rgi/README.rst

       .. code-block:: sh

-            rgi heatmap --input /path/to/rgi_results_json_files_directory/ \
+            rgi heatmap --input /path/to/rgi_results_json_files_directory/
                 --output /path/to/output_file

 Generate a heat map from pre-compiled RGI main JSON files, samples clustered by similarity of resistome and AMR genes organized by AMR gene family:

       .. code-block:: sh

-            rgi heatmap --input /path/to/rgi_results_json_files_directory/ \
+            rgi heatmap --input /path/to/rgi_results_json_files_directory/
                 --output /path/to/output_file -cat gene_family -clus samples

 Generate a heat map from pre-compiled RGI main JSON files, samples clustered by similarity of resistome and AMR genes organized by Drug Class:

       .. code-block:: sh

-            rgi heatmap --input /path/to/rgi_results_json_files_directory/ \
+            rgi heatmap --input /path/to/rgi_results_json_files_directory/
                 --output /path/to/output_file -cat drug_class -clus samples

 Generate a heat map from pre-compiled RGI main JSON files, samples clustered by similarity of resistome and AMR genes organized by distribution among samples:

       .. code-block:: sh

-            rgi heatmap --input /path/to/rgi_results_json_files_directory/ \
+            rgi heatmap --input /path/to/rgi_results_json_files_directory/
                 --output /path/to/output_file -clus both

 Generate a heat map from pre-compiled RGI main JSON files, samples clustered by similarity of resistome (with histogram used for abundance of identical resistomes) and AMR genes organized by distribution among samples:

       .. code-block:: sh

-            rgi heatmap --input /path/to/rgi_results_json_files_directory/ \
+            rgi heatmap --input /path/to/rgi_results_json_files_directory/
                 --output /path/to/output_file -clus both -f

 Using RGI bwt (Metagenomic Short Reads, Genomic Short Reads)
 ------------------------------------------------------------

-**This is an unpublished algorithm undergoing beta-testing.**
+**UPDATED RGI version 6.0.0 onward: In earlier versions of RGI, by default RGI bwt aligned reads to reference sequences from CARD's protein homolog models, protein variant models, rRNA mutation models, and protein over-expression models.
+However, the latter three model types require comparison to CARD's curated lists of mutations known to confer phenotypic antibiotic resistance to differentiate alleles conferring resistance from antibiotic susceptible alleles, e.g. a wild-type gyrase susceptible to fluoroquinolones.
+As such, earlier versions of RGI were over-reporting antibiotic resistance genes by not checking for these curated mutations.
+For example, while the KMA algorithm reports SNPs relative to reference, RGI was not screening these SNPs against CARD.
+Read alignments against the protein variant model, rRNA mutation model, and protein over-expression model reference sequences can now only be listed by use of the new --include_other_models parameter, but at this time these results still do not include comparison to CARD's curated lists of mutations.
+As such, these often spurious results are no longer included in default RGI bwt output.
+Support for mutation screening models will be added to future versions of RGI bwt.**

 .. code-block:: sh